Meeet-Dev/Javascript_Closures/README.md

 console.log(z)
 z();
 ```

--This example demonstrates a closure in JavaScript — when a function "remembers" the variables from its lexical scope, even after that outer function has returned.
+This example demonstrates a closure in JavaScript — when a function "remembers" the variables from its lexical scope, even after that outer function has returned.

+When x() is invoked, it returns y() function.
+So the x() function has been executed and it's no longer present in the global execution context...

+After x() finishes running, its execution context is popped off the call stack.

+...still the y() when executed later remembers the variable a from the x()...

+Yes!
+Even though x() is no longer "active", the function y was created inside x, so it remembers the scope in which it was defined.